Smith Brothers Family Foundation Inc

 • Private Foundation Structure: This is a family foundation that does not accept unsolicited applications - traditional grant writing will not be effective

-• Relationship-Based Giving: All funding appears to flow through existing relationships and trustee knowledge of organizations
+• Relationship-Based Giving: All funding appears to flow through existing relationships and trustee knowledge of organisations

-• Broad Geographic Reach: Despite being Louisville-based, the foundation supports organizations across at least 12 states
+• Broad Geographic Reach: Despite being Louisville-based, the foundation supports organisations across at least 12 states (based on recent 990-PF records)

 • Diverse Interests: Past giving shows support for children's services, community foundations, and health causes